ComputerGameDev/7BoomGame/README.md

 - **NotBoomButton**: Button for selecting "Not Boom."

 ### Future Features
 - **Fruit Ninja Style Gameplay**:
-  - Display numbers on circle object flying across the screen.
+  - Display numbers on circle objects flying across the screen.
   - Players swipe or click the fruits with numbers to identify "Boom" or "Not Boom."
   - Wrong swipes deduct points or add mistakes.